samueldosramos/dotfiles/README.md

 Dotfiles are configuration files on Unix-based systems.
 At first they are just hidden configuration files of the system (that's why the reason for starting with `.`).
 However, we can use them to make it easier to configure our computers, with many advantages:

-- Easy to format a new computer;
+- Easy to format a new computer
-- Automation of tasks;
+- Automation of tasks
-- Easy maintenance;
+- Easy maintenance
-- Storage in remote locations (GitHub, Dropbox, etc);
+- Storage in remote locations (GitHub, Dropbox, etc)
-- Versioning;
+- Versioning
-- Import to multiple computers;
+- Import to multiple computers
-- Customize the terminal.
+- Customize the terminal

 ## Features